 Yes, the water was key, but the problem was in the air.

 In March 2019, a contractor on our roof accidentally cracked and knocked off several roof tiles.
 The next time it rained, water dripped all throughout our kitchen and elsewhere, and the kids gleefully ran around with pots and pans and cups trying to collect it.
 This moment of levity served as harbinger for the worst year of my life.
-It would be less than a week later when my low-grade symptoms evolved into a full-blown case of CIRS, including a migraine that lasted four relentless weeks, was worse in the mornings and afternoons when I was at home, and only seemed to marginally relieve itself with time spent away from the house.
+It would be less than a week later when my low-grade symptoms evolved into a full-blown case of CIRS, including a migraine that lasted four relentless weeks, was worse in the mornings and afternoons when I was at home, and seemed only to relieve slightly with time spent away from the house.

-Concerned for my problematic cognition, I read Dr Dale Bredesen’s The End of Alzheimer’s, in which he describes his research team identifying a subtype of Alzheimer’s Disease associated with Chronic Inflammatory Response Syndrome (CIRS), a controversial illness caused by microbial inflammagens (fungal and bacterial fragments) and their biotoxins (such as mycotoxins from certain moulds).
-I remembered that earlier roof leak and, from there, I started asking for the right genetic tests, began finding the right doctors, and ordered the right blood tests that needed to be sent at great expense to the US.
+Concerned for my problematic cognition, I read Dr Dale Bredesen’s The End of Alzheimer’s, in which he describes his research team identifying a subtype of Alzheimer’s Disease associated with Chronic Inflammatory Response Syndrome (CIRS)—a controversial illness caused by microbial inflammagens (fungal and bacterial fragments) and their biotoxins (such as mycotoxins from certain moulds).
+I remembered that earlier roof leak and, from there, started asking for the right genetic tests, began finding the right doctors, and ordered the right blood tests that needed to be sent at great expense to the US.
 Suddenly, the tests all began pointing to the same underlying cause: This was environmental.
 I started the first stage of treatment with binders such as cholestyramine to help remove the biotoxins from my body.
 We moved out of our problematic home, one so shady and buried in the ground that it would never be a healthy place for us.
 Briefly, I camped in the Australian Outback under cloudless skies where every day was dust-dry and 40-plus degrees Celsius—the drought, my friend and healer.
-Eventually, we remediated our old house of its mould and dampness problem, before renovating and selling it, and could never imagine not living somewhere airy, light, open, and with a good roof.
+Eventually, we remediated our old house of its mould and dampness problem before renovating and selling it, and could never imagine not living somewhere airy, light, open, and with a good roof.

 And, after years of mysterious symptoms, my recovery began.